When are the 2019 Bafta Television Awards on TV? How can I watch and who are the nominees?

 Everything you need to know about the year's must-see television awards ceremony

-After the film awards season reaches its climax at the Oscars, the TV industry turns its attention to Britain’s glitziest do – the Bafta Television Awards.
+This weekend the TV industry turns its attention to Britain’s glitziest do – the 2019 Bafta Television Awards.

 The ceremony showcases some of the best in TV from the past year, and with shows like Killing Eve, Bodyguard and Derry Girls, 2019’s ceremony isn’t one to miss.
 Here is everything you need to know…